Sanskrit prosody: Use of metre to identify corrupt texts

 The verse perfection in the Vedic texts, verse Upanishads and Smriti texts has led some Indologists from the 19th century onwards to identify suspected portions of texts where a line or sections are off the expected metre.

 Some editors have controversially used this metri causa principle to emend Sanskrit verses, assuming that their creative conjectural rewriting with similar-sounding words will restore the metre.
 This practice has been criticized, states Patrick Olivelle, because such modern corrections may be changing the meaning, adding to corruption, and imposing the modern pronunciation of words on ancient times when the same syllable or morae may have been pronounced differently.

 Large and significant changes in metre, wherein the metre of succeeding sections return to earlier sections, are sometimes thought to be an indication of later interpolations and insertion of text into a Sanskrit manuscript, or that the text is a compilation of works of different authors and time periods.
 However, some metres are easy to preserve and a consistent metre does not mean an authentic manuscript.
-This practice has also been questioned when applied to certain texts such as ancient and medieval era Buddhist manuscripts, in view of the fact that this may reflect versatility of the author or changing styles over author's lifetime.
+This practice has also been questioned when applied to certain texts such as ancient and medieval era Buddhist manuscripts, as this may reflect versatility of the author or changing styles over author's lifetime.

 Texts

 Chandah Sutra

 The Chandah Sutra is also known as Chandah sastra, or Pingala Sutras after its author Pingala.
 It is the oldest Hindu treatise on prosody to have survived into the modern era.
 This text is structured in 8 books, with a cumulative total of 310 sutras.
-It is a collection of aphorisms predominantly focussed on the art of poetic metres, and presents some mathematics in the service of music.
+It is a collection of aphorisms predominantly focused on the art of poetic metres, and presents some mathematics in the service of music.